Occipitofrontalis

 Innervation: posterior auricular nerve, a branch of the facial nerve (CN VII).

-Blood supply: branches of the posterior auricular and occipital arteries.
+Blood supply: branches of the posterior auricular artery and occipital artery.

 Frontal belly (Frontalis muscle)